Stratford station

 The station was opened in 1839 by the Eastern Counties Railway.
-Today it is owned by Network Rail and is in Travelcard zone 2/3.
+Today it is owned by Network Rail and is in London fare zone 2/3.
 To distinguish it from Stratford-upon-Avon in Warwickshire it is sometimes referred to as Stratford (London), or as Stratford Regional to differentiate it from Stratford International, which is some 370 m to the north.
 Stratford served as a key travel hub for the 2012 Olympic and Paralympic Games held in London.
-By the most recent National Rail entry and exit figures, it is the 5th busiest station in Britain (previously the busiest).

 History

 Early days: 1839–62

 Stratford station was opened on 20 June 1839 by the Eastern Counties Railway (ECR) with the first station building being located on Angel Lane which crossed the line on an over-bridge to the east of the station.
 The Northern and Eastern Railway opened a section of its authorised line from Broxbourne to join the ECR at Stratford on 15 September 1840.
 As well as a station, a railway works was built adjacent to the line to Broxbourne.
 This and the engine shed later expanded into the area to the west of the station which is now occupied by a shopping centre and Stratford International station.